Adjusting the HTML markup in PHP has always been a struggle, but WordPress 6.2 makes it a breeze with the WP_HTML_Tag_Processor API.

 Finding the right tag

-moves one tag at a time, but it can also perform lookups if you pass a $query
+The next_tag() moves one tag at a time, but it can also perform lookups if you pass a $query argument.
+It supports matching a specific tag name, a CSS class, or both:

 <?php

-$html = '<div><div class="block-group"></div></div>';
+'<div><div class="block-group"></div></div>';

-$p = new WP_HTML_Tag_Processor( $html );
+$p = new WP_HTML_Tag_Processor$html );

 // Tag and attribute name lookup is case-insensitive